When I was five years old my parents separated and announced they were getting a divorce.

 A few years ago someone told me that Professor Regales had passed away.
 He died young, the victim of some form of cancer.
 The thing I remember most about him was his desire to be a priest, and help people develop their spirituality.

-I don’t know what kind of priest Professor Regales would have been, but I know he was a great teacher.
-He approached his job in a way that was different than most of my other teachers; he simply smiled and encouraged us to try.
+I don’t know what kind of priest he would have been, but I know he was an outstanding teacher.
+He approached his job in a way that differed from most of my other teachers; he simply smiled and encouraged us to try.

 I remember telling him one day that I didn’t believe in God, not to hurt his feelings, but so that I didn’t feel hypocritical when he asked us to pray before our exams.
 He said he understood, and that he appreciated my sincerity.